vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 The request to read corpus data provides detailed information about the corpus.
 You specifiy either `true` or `false` whether you want to view basic information, corpus size, associated API keys, custom dimensions, and filter attributes.
-This read corpus request requires the following parameters:
+This read corpus request also requires the following parameters:

 * Customer ID
 * Corpus ID

-The response includes

-## Corpus Definition

-A corpus contains the stored data
+The response includes detailed information about the corpus depending on what you specified in the request.
+For example, you wanted to know the associated API keys with a specific corpus.

 ## REST Example